zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 The following APIs for mailbox operations are provided by the kernel:

 :c:func:`task_mbox_put()`
-   Sends synchronous message to a receiving task, with time limited waiting.
+   Send synchronous message to a receiving task, with time limited waiting.

 :c:func:`task_mbox_block_put()`
-   Sends asynchrnonous message to a receiving task, or to a mailbox queue.
+   Send asynchronous message to a receiving task, or to a mailbox queue.

 :c:func:`task_mbox_get()`
-   Gets message from a mailbox, with time limited waiting.
+   Get message from a mailbox, with time limited waiting.

 :c:func:`task_mbox_data_get()`
-   Retrieves message data into a buffer.
+   Retrieve message data into a buffer.

 :c:func:`task_mbox_data_block_get()`
-   Retrieves message data into a block, with time limited waiting.
+   Retrieve message data into a block, with time limited waiting.